Where to Stay in New York: A First Timers Guide (2025)

 Things to do in Chelsea and Greenwich

-• Wander the streets of the West Village: the West Village is an affluent area in Greenwich.
+• Wander the streets of the West Village: The West Village is an affluent area in Greenwich.
 The area is filled with beautiful brownstone houses and tree-lined streets.
 You’ll find many wonderful restaurants here.

 • Visit Washington Square Park: Washington Square Park is the beating heart of Greenwich Village.
 Surrounded by NYU buildings, anything goes in this lively spot.
 With live music, performances, and street art, visiting here is an absolute must while in New York.